Tanmay-Gangwar/Sudoku/README.md

-# Sudoku-Solver
+# Sudoku
-Graphic User Interface for solving Sudoku
+GUI for playing and solving sudoku